databricks/databricks-sdk-py/docs/workspace/jobs.rst

         :param continuous: :class:`Continuous` (optional)
           An optional continuous property for this job.
 The continuous property will ensure that there is always one run executing.
 Only one of `schedule` and `continuous` can be used.
+        :param deployment: :class:`JobDeployment` (optional)
+          Deployment information for jobs managed by external sources.
         :param email_notifications: :class:`JobEmailNotifications` (optional)
           An optional set of email addresses that is notified when runs of this job begin or complete as well as when this job is deleted.
-The default behavior is to not send any emails.
         :param format: :class:`Format` (optional)
           Used to tell what is the format of the job.
 This field is ignored in Create/Update/Reset calls.
 When using the Jobs API 2.1 this value is always set to `"MULTI_TASK"`.